-The subject site is located at the southeast corner of Del Amo Boulevard and Crenshaw Boulevard in Torrance, California.
-The site is bounded to the north by Del Amo Boulevard and single-family residences (SFRs), to the east by an existing commercial/industrial development, to the south by West 205th Street and an existing commercial/industrial development, and to the west by Crenshaw Boulevard.
+The subject site is located at the southeast corner of 190th Street and Van Ness Avenue in Torrance, California.
+The site is bounded to the north by 190th Street, to the west by Van Ness Avenue, to the south by 195th Street, and to the east by existing commercial/industrial buildings.
 The general location of the site is illustrated on the Site Location Map, enclosed as Plate 1 in Appendix A of this report.

-The site consists of two (2) roughly rectangular-shaped parcels, totaling 8.21± acres in size.
-The site is currently developed with five (5) one-to-two-story office buildings, ranging from 12,250± ft2 to 17,760± ft2 in size.
-The buildings appear to be of concrete construction, and are assumed to be supported on conventional shallow foundations with slab-on-grade floors.
+The site consists of three (3) rectangular- to irregular-shaped properties, totaling $14.01\pm$ acres in size.
+The site is developed with thirteen (13) one-to-two-story commercial/industrial buildings, ranging from $9,500\pm$ ft2 to $45,000\pm$ ft2 in size.
+The buildings are of concrete tilt-up construction, and are assumed to be supported on conventional shallow foundations with concrete slab-ongrade floors.
 The ground surface cover throughout the site consists of asphaltic concrete (AC) pavements, with limited areas of Portland cement concrete (PCC) pavements and landscaped planters, which include turf grass, shrubs and trees.
 The pavements are in poor to fair condition with moderate to severe cracking throughout.
-Based on our review of readily available historical aerial photographs from https://www.historicaerials.com/viewer#, previous structures were located in the southern area of the project site.
-The previous structures were demolished between the years of 1980 and 1985.

 Detailed topographic information was not available at the time of this report.
-Based on elevations obtained from Google Earth and visual observations made at the time of the subsurface investigation, the overall site topography slopes gently downward to the east at a gradient of less than 1 percent.
+Based on elevations obtained from Google Earth and visual observations made at the time of the subsurface investigation, the overall site topography slopes gently downward to the southwest at a gradient of less than 1 percent.